Zazama/node-id3/README.md

 - file operations may throw, refer to [Node.js](https://nodejs.org/) File System API for information
 - tags are partially validated and the API will throw when a validation fails
+- read operations will ignore frames with decoding errors, i.e. frames which do not comply to the specification

 ## Supported aliases/fields